Food and water hygieneAdvice on avoiding food and water-borne diseases

 It can be difficult to avoid contaminated food and water, but travellers can try and reduce their risk by following the steps below.

 A factsheet on travellers’ diarrhoea is available.
-This includes information on how travellers can manage the symptoms if they do get ill, it is sensible to be prepared.
+This includes information on how to manage symptoms and when to get medical help.

-Certain travellers need to take particular care as they are at increased risk from contaminated food and water including older travellers, those with a weak immune system, young children and those taking medication to reduce stomach acid.
+Certain travellers need to take particular care as they are at increased risk of complications.
+This includes older people, those with a weak immune system, young children and those taking medication to reduce stomach acid.

 Swallowing or inhaling contaminated water in inadequately treated swimming pools, hot tubs and spas can also transmit pathogens that can cause diarrhoea, vomiting, or infection of the ears, eyes, skin, or the respiratory system .